New Wine Collective: White Paper

 - Our Group Facilitation App Prototype is currently in testing

-2. A Crowdsourced Library of Content & Group Practices
+2. A Crowdsourced Library of Resources & Group Practices

-- A constantly expanding crowdsourced library of content generated by subject matter experts as well as everyday users; accessible anytime, anywhere
+- A constantly expanding library of resources and content crowdsourced from subject matter experts as well as everyday users; accessible anytime, anywhere

 - Encourages active participation by allowing any member to create, curate, and customize content and group experiences as well as share and recommend resources with others